-Media and Communication - BA Hons
+Media and Communication - BA (Hons)

 Deciding to move from her hometown of London, Maro was excited by the concept of studying in a city as bustling as Birmingham.
 She knew that moving would push her out of her comfort zone and allow her to meet new people and gain new experiences.

-Studying at BCU has helped me to discover new interests within the media industry, which has left me incredibly excited to get stuck into the world of work.
+Studying at BCU helped me to discover new interests within the media industry, which has left me incredibly excited to get stuck into the world of work.
 The opportunity to gain work experience through my industry placement will be helpful in helping me navigate which area I would like to pursue.

 For me, 'I AM BCU' is being part of a community – a family.
-I have felt so welcomed since starting my journey here, from the overwhelming support I've received from my lecturers to the amazing friendships I have made.
+I felt so welcomed since starting my journey here, from the overwhelming support I've received from my lecturers to the amazing friendships I have made.
 BCU is such a diverse and welcoming place for all, no matter your age or background.”

 Visit our campus to get a feel for the university and see what it's like to be a student at BCU.
-See how we've invested £340 million in our facilities, meet our academics and find out more about the subject you're interested in.Upcoming Open Days
+See how we've invested over £400 million in our facilities, meet our academics and find out more about the subject you're interested in.Upcoming Open Days